-- 11. (l) Before a vessel proceeds to sea from a port in the Republic, the owner and skipper must ensure that there is left behind, in accordance with subregulation (2), particulars respecting- - (a) the identity of the vessel. that is to say its name (if any), official number, and type or make: - (b) the names of the occupants; - (c) the intended place or places and expected times of departure and arrival; and - (d) the intended course, including directions and distances. - (2) The information required by subregulation (1) must be left with either one or more of the following persons or organizations: - (a) A relative of the owner or skipper, or a friend, remaining at the owner's or skipper's place of abode or at the place of departure; - (b) if the owner or skipper resides in a hotel, boarding house, housing complex, caravan park, camping site or similar place, the person in charge of or other responsible person at such place of residence; - (c) the person (if any) in charge of the place of departure or, in the case of a commercial harbour or fishing harbour, the person in charge of the departure and arrival of vessels at that harbour; - (d) an authorized agency; or - (e) the nearest police station in the Republic, - (3) It is the duty of the persons and organizations referred to in subregulation (2) to report any knowledge or reasonable suspicion of distress or mishap to the nearest police station in the Republic or to the port captain at the nearest commercial harbour. - (4) Upon return to a port in the Republic the owner and skipper of a vessel must ensure that the person or organization with whom information has been left in compliance with subregulation (2) is notified of the vessel's return, - (5) The owner and skipper of a vessel proceeding to sea from a commercial harbour or a fishing harbour must, in addition to meeting the other requirements of this regulation, comply with the reporting requirements in force in that harbour.
+- 12. (1) Before a vessel goes to sea from a place in the Republic, the owner and skipper must ensure that there is left behind, in accordance with subregulation (2), particulars respecting- - (a) the identity of the vessel, that is to say its name (if any), official number, and type or make; - (b) the names of the occupants; and - (c) the intended place or places and expected times of departure and arrival. - (2) The information required by subregulation (1) must be left with either one or more of the following persons: - (a) a relative of the owner or skipper, or a friend, remaining at the owner's or skipper's place of abode or at the place of departure; - (b) if the owner or skipper resides in a hotel, boarding house, housing complex, caravan park, camping site or similar place, the person in charge of or other responsible person at such place of residence; - (c) the person (if any) in charge of the place of departure or, in the case of a commercial harbour or a fishing harbour, the person in charge of the departure and arrival of vessels at that harbour; - (d) an authorized agency; or - (e) a police officer stationed at a police station nearest to the place of departure. - (3) It is the duty of the persons referred to in subregulation (2)(a) to(d) to report any knowledge or reasonable suspicion of distress or mishap respecting the vessel or its occupants to the nearest police station in the Republic or to the port captain at the nearest commercial harbour. - (4) Upon return to a place in the Republic the owner and skipper of the vessel must ensure that the person with whom information has been left in compliance with subregulation (2) is notified of the vessel's return.

+(5) The owner and skipper of a vessel that goes to sea from a commercial harbour or a fishing harbour must, in addition to meeting the other requirements of this regulation, comply with the reporting requirements in force in that harbour.

-Obligation of skipper to report dangers to navigation and to assist vessels in distress
+Duty to report dangers to navigation and to assist vessels in distress

-12. The skipper of a vessel to which these regulations apply must comply with the provisions of section 249 of the Act and section 5 of the Wreck and Salvage Act, 1996 (Act No. 94 of 1996), applicable to the master of a South A frican ship.
+13. Section 249 of the Act and section 5 of the Wreck and Salvage Act, 1996 (Act No. 94 of 1996), apply in relation to the skipper of a vessel to which these regulations apply as if the vessel were a ship to which those sections apply otherwise than by virtue of this regulation.